 StART is a collaborative project through which opportunities are created to help emerging artists learn new skills, broaden their networks and showcase their talents.
 StART offers workshops, mixers and other industry events throughout the year as well as the annual StART Fest which showcases a wide range of talent across artistic disciplines.
 StART is coordinated by Kayla Borden and Nivie Dhami.
 They can be reached at firstname.lastname@example.org

 The Bus Stop Theatre Co-op annually offers workshops and educational opportunities intended to broaden the skills of our membership and the general public.
 These include our in-house Black Box Basics workshops through which participants learn the basic skills necessary to understand and operate the technical equipment at the Bus Stop Theatre.
 We also offer a number of workshops in collaboration with other organizations with a similar mandate.
-Stay tuned for upcoming workshops beginning in the summer of 2020.
+Stay tuned for upcoming workshops.